saquibshaikh14/vscode-add-signature-extensoin/README.md

 ## Known Issues
 Untitled notes saving causes issues.
 If a file is saved and then shown as unsaved without modification, closing the file may result in the loss of changes.

+### Limitations
+- Files created using command line commands (`cmd`) will not trigger the `onDidCreate` event, and therefore the signature text will not be automatically added.

 ## File Handling
 The extension handles the following file-related operations: